unpoly/unpoly/src/unpoly/pages/failed-responses.md

 ## Handling fatal network errors

-When a request encounters fatal error like a timeout or loss of network connectivity, Unpoly will emit `up:request:offline` and not render.
+When a request encounters a fatal error (like a timeout or loss of network connectivity), Unpoly will emit `up:request:offline` and not render.

 Because there never was a server response, `up:fragment:loaded` will *not* be emitted in this case.